andyyudev/locale-lists-lib/README.md

 # locale-lists-lib

-### Lists & utility functions for Continents, Countries, Currencies, Languages, and Timezones.
+### Lists & utility functions for Continents, Countries, Currencies, Timezones, Languages, and Language Tags.

 While many packages offer the ISO lists found in this package, my goal was to create a single package that encompasses all these lists with a consistent data structure and utility functions.
 This eliminates the need to install multiple packages and concern over data inconsistency.